Increase in respiratory illness cases with rise in air pollution: Mandaviya

 That Air pollution is one of the major contributing factors for respiratory ailments and associated diseases is common knowledge.

-There is no doubt that health of human body, including the respiratory system are additionally impacted by number of other factors which include food, occupation, medical co-morbidity, immunity and heredity, etc., of the individuals also.
+There is no doubt that the health of the human body, including the respiratory system are additionally impacted by a number of other factors which include food, occupation, medical comorbidity, immunity and heredity, etc., of the individuals also.

-"The association between air pollution and obstructive lung disease is well established," Mandaviya said responding to a question.

-The study was conducted on patients attending emergency room of five sites namely AIIMS (paediatric, adults), Kalawati Saran Children's Hospital, VP Chest Institute, National institute of Tuberculosis and Respiratory Diseases.
+The study was conducted on patients attending emergency rooms of five sites namely AIIMS (paediatric, adults), Kalawati Saran Children’s Hospital, VP Chest Institute, National institute of Tuberculosis and

-For purpose of this study, air pollution was divided into three clusters (high, medium and low pollution days).
-A total of 33,213 which constituted 12.6 per cent of number of patients who visited emergency rooms were identified and enrolled with complete data collection.

-"Analysis suggested that there was an increase in the number of patients attending emergency rooms with increase in pollution levels.
-Effect was more pronounced in children," Mandaviya stated.